MaterializeInc/materialize/doc/user/content/overview/_index.md

 ### What is a SQL view?

 In SQL, a **view** is a pre-defined query and its results.
 Every time you query a view, SQL executes your query and returns your results.
-Views contain your results and compute your data as you define.

 Because executing queries is resource expensive, a **materialized view** stores the results in a table.
 Materialized views are typically executed on a schedule